Julien-Allard/graphql-next-training/README.md

 You can access the Apollo playground interface at http://localhost:3000/api/graphql once the project is started.
 This will allow you to play with the available schemas.

+Design was largely inspired by the original API.

 ---

 | Scripts         | Description                    |